Iran insists on enrichment at nuclear talks

 "Of the main topics in using peaceful nuclear, energy is the topic of having the nuclear fuel cycle and enrichment.
-We emphasize this right."
+We emphasise this right."

 "This is an undeniable right of the Iranian nation ... especially the right to enrich uranium," Saeed Jalili said during a televised news conference after the talks had drawn to a close.